rhythm16/ctags/README.md

 git clone https://github.com/universal-ctags/ctags.git
 cd ctags
 ./autogen.sh
-./configure  # use --prefix=/where/you/want to override installation directory, defaults to /usr/local ??? another change make make install # may require extra privileges depending on where to install
+./configure  # use --prefix=/where/you/want to override installation directory, defaults to /usr/local ??? another change blabla make make install # may require extra privileges depending on where to install
 ```